 We have incurred significant annual net operating losses in every year since our inception.
 We have no products approved for commercial sale and have not generated any revenue from product sales to date, and we continue to incur significant research and development and other general and administrative expenses related to our ongoing operations.
 If tegoprubart or any future product candidates we develop are not successfully developed and approved, we may never generate any revenue from sales of products.
 The Company has experienced recurring net losses and negative cash flows from operating activities since its inception.
-The Company's net loss for the quarter ended September 30, 2022 is \$10.5 million.
-As of September 30, 2022, the Company had cash and cash equivalents of \$65.9 million, working capital of \$61.3 million and an accumulated deficit of \$144.5 million.
+The Company's net loss for the nine months ended September 30, 2023 is \$30.7 million.
+As of September 30, 2023, the Company had cash and cash equivalents and short-term investments of \$59.6 million, working capital of \$60.1 million and an accumulated deficit of \$233.6 million.
 We have not generated any revenues from product sales, have not completed the development of any product candidate and may never have a product candidate approved for commercialization.
 We expect it will be several years, if ever, before we have a product candidate ready for commercialization.
-We have financed our operations to date primarily through sales of equity.
-We have devoted substantially all of our financial resources and efforts to research and development, including preclinical studies and our clinical trials.
+We have financed our operations to date primarily through the sale of preferred and common stock, the sale of warrants, and the issuance of convertible promissory notes and have devoted substantially all of our financial resources and efforts to research and development, including preclinical studies and our clinical trials.
 Our net losses may fluctuate significantly from quarter to quarter and year to year and will depend, in part, on the rate at which we incur expenses and our ability to generate revenue.
 Net losses and negative cash flows have had, and will continue to have, an adverse effect on our stockholders' equity and working capital.